vyshnev/vyshenv/README.md

-A curious mind training models and myself.
+A curious mind, training models and myself.